Lowest Fees Crypto Exchanges (Nov 2025 Comparison)

 What About Margin, Liquidation or Borrowing Fees?

-• Borrowing fees for leveraged positions
+• Borrowing fees when you open and hold leveraged positions.

 Are There Any Hidden Fees to Watch Out For?

-• Inactivity fees on custodial wallets
+• Inactivity fees on some custodial wallets.

 What Are the Cheapest Crypto Exchanges in 2025?